open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 uniform random bits, to compute the randomness value described above as the number of leading zeros among those 61 random bits.

-This proposal requires modifying the W3C traceparent specification, therefore we do not propose to use bits of the TraceID.
+However, this would require modifying the W3C traceparent specification, therefore we do not propose to use bits of the TraceID.

 [This issue has been filed with the W3C trace context group.](https://github.com/w3c/trace-context/issues/463)